wzk1015/wzk-homepage/content/publication/itinera/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: Preprint
+publication: In *KDD UrbComp 2024*
-publication_short: Preprint
+publication_short: In *KDD UrbComp 2024*

-abstract: "In this paper, we for the first time propose the task of Open-domain Urban Itinerary Planning (OUIP) for citywalk, which directly generates itineraries based on users' requests described in natural language.
-OUIP is different from conventional itinerary planning, which limits users from expressing more detailed needs and hinders true personalization.
-Recently, large language models (LLMs) have shown potential in handling diverse tasks.
-However, due to non-real-time information, incomplete knowledge, and insufficient spatial awareness, they are unable to independently deliver a satisfactory user experience in OUIP.
-Given this, we present ItiNera, an OUIP system that synergizes spatial optimization with Large Language Models (LLMs) to provide services that customize urban itineraries based on users' needs.
-Specifically, we develop an LLM-based pipeline for extracting and updating POI features to create a user-owned personalized POI database.
-For each user request, we leverage LLM in cooperation with an embedding-based module for retrieving candidate POIs from the user's POI database.
-Then, a spatial optimization module is used to order these POIs, followed by LLM crafting a personalized, spatially coherent itinerary.
-To the best of our knowledge, this study marks the first integration of LLMs to innovate itinerary planning solutions.
-Extensive experiments on offline datasets and online subjective evaluation have demonstrated the capacities of our system to deliver more responsive and spatially coherent itineraries than current LLM-based solutions.
-Our system has been deployed in production at the TuTu online travel service and has attracted thousands of users for their urban travel planning."
+abstract: "Citywalk, a recently popular form of urban travel, requires genuine personalization and understanding of fine-grained requests compared to traditional itinerary planning.
+In this paper, we introduce the novel task of Open-domain Urban Itinerary Planning (OUIP), which generates personalized urban itineraries from user requests in natural language.
+We then present ITINERA, an OUIP system that integrates spatial optimization with large language models to provide customized urban itineraries based on user needs.
+This involves decomposing user requests, selecting candidate points of interest (POIs), ordering the POIs based on cluster-aware spatial optimization, and generating the itinerary.
+Experiments on real-world datasets and the performance of the deployed system demonstrate our system's capacity to deliver personalized and spatially coherent itineraries compared to current solutions."